What's the brightest HID bulb color? Understanding HID headlight color temperatures and Kelvin light charts.

 The more units (lumens) a light produces, the brighter it will be.
 A lower temperature (kelvin) will result in warmer lights (yellow, amber, orange, red) and a higher one will result in cooler lights (white, blue, purple).

-Lights with different color temperatures (kelvins) can theoretically produce the same amount of light (lumens).
+Lights with different color temperatures (kelvins) can theoretically produce the same amount of light (lumens)

-Understanding HID Color Temperature Scale
+Understanding the HID Color Temperature Scale

 The xenon HID color temperature scale is particular in that it features the brightest colors right in the middle of the scale while beginning and ending with dark and less bright colors.

 It is important to know that an HID bulb color is commonly expressed as a bulb temperature (example: Alpine White = 5000K), which is measured in Kelvins (“K”).
+Kelvin is an absolute color temperature scale that can also be approximated in lumens, which is a common measure of light output/brightness.

 As a rule of thumb, bulbs with a higher color temperature produce a lower light output compared to lower-temperature bulbs as summarized below.